Early Introduction Program – Stop Peanut Allergies Before They Start

 Your doctor will discuss your child’s results and make a plan for home or in office introduction or discuss avoidance if your child is high risk.

 We look forward to the opportunity to discuss our Center’s protocols and procedures with you.
-A consultation with Dr. Comer is available for patients to sit down and discuss if OIT is right for them or their child, and have an open discussion about possible outcomes or concerns about OIT.
+A consultation with Dr. Comer is available for patients to sit down and discuss if our Early Introduction program is right for them or their child, and have an open discussion about possible outcomes or concerns about Early Introduction.

 Request an appointment online.
-Our OIT Program Director will contact you by phone during normal business hours
+Our Program Director will contact you by phone during normal business hours

 Food Allergy Treatment Center